Starting your very first nursing job comes with a lot of challenges. Just thinking about them can make you feel super pressured and anxious.

 1. Never be afraid to ask questions.
 There is always something to learn in the field of nursing.

 2. Learn to admit your mistake.
 If you plan to keep it forever, bigger problems may arise in the end.
 Your colleagues will understand if you admit your mistake and they will help you solve it.

 3. Always clarify if you have doubts.
 Never hesitate to clarify a detail regarding your patient’s care if you are unsure about it.

 4. Always think before you answer.
 Whenever the patient, the relative, or the doctor is asking you some questions, think of the safest way to answer first.
 This is also the best thing to do if you are not sure about your response.

 5. Plan for the worst and hope for the best.
 You cannot always predict how peaceful or how chaotic your shift will be, so always be prepared.

 6. Keep up with your charts and task as they come up.
 If you save them for later, there might not be enough time to complete them.
 Remember that you cannot fully anticipate when you will be really busy.

 7. Don’t be too hard on yourself.
 If you need to pee, don’t hold it as it will just take few minutes of your time.
 If you need to hydrate yourself, drink before continuing with your tasks.
 Most nurses delay the little things they need because they focus on finishing a task but in reality, if you are too hard on yourself the work you do will be greatly affected.

-8. Stay away from negative people at your area.
+8. Stay away from negative people in your area.
 Being a nurse is already a tough job and it will be helpful to have a positive outlook in your work.
 Don’t get involved in negative actions, such as gossiping at work.